 Improperly supported or positioned cutting tools can "catch" on workpiece, ejecting tool from your hands with great force.
 To reduce this risk, always ensure tool rest is properly positioned for each type of operation, cutting tool is firmly supported against tool rest BEFORE cutting, and cutting tool is properly positioned to cut at the correct angle for tool and operation type.

-To position the tool rest assembly along the length of the lathe bed:
+To position tool rest forward/backward and along the length of the bed:

-Loosen the tool rest base lock handle and move the tool rest assembly to the desired position on the lathe bed, as shown in Figure 23.
+1. Loosen tool rest base lock lever and move tool rest assembly to desired position on lathe bed, as shown in Figure 21.